 This is pretty much how a morning in a 2024 smart city could look like.

 Sounds familiar?
 No?
 It will soon.
-Cloud, big data, smart cities, we connect everything and capacitate it to do so many things which make life more comfortable.
+Cloud, big data, smart cities, we connect everything and capacitate it to do so many things which make life more comfortable through, for example, learning and studying options over the internet.
 What we don’t do is to capacitate those who use and develop the clouds, big data sensors, and smart city services.
 During times when companies and states will fight for access to water, secure their borders against refugees and continue ignoring the world’s pollution why would a refrigerator that doesn’t automatically order coffee as it is supposed to matter?

 It’s not about the coffee, though a lack of sufficient supply might prove seriously inconvenient to some people.
 Technical developments in the past century have made our lives comfortable at fingertips.
 They revolutionized the way we live by providing extra time a luxury.
 Technologies that are being developed to improve our way of life pay no attention to security: function has to follow form.
 For this reason, cities are getting smarter at an unbelievable pace without getting more secure, au contraire.
 There’ll be more inequality and more violence.
 You bet!